nagi-desuuu/ZenithClicker/readme.md

 ### Bleeding Hearts (`rDP`)

-- **Has ALL the effects of Duo with some differences below:**
+- **Has ALL the effects of Duo, plus...**
-- A special fatigue system is used.
+- Special fatigue
 - **Half the amount of attack you send** goes to the inactive player.
 - If one player is incapacitated, **you won't be able to climb** and half the amount of attack sent goes to the **active player**!

 ### Hard Mode

-- **Expert and ALL reversed modifiers activate Hard Mode with the following effects.**
+**Expert and ALL reversed modifiers activate Hard Mode with the following effects:**

 - Activating a correct card for the first time no longer gives +1 Climb Speed XP.
 - Quest hints take longer to appear (**1.5s longer**, or on IN, **38% longer** between flashes)